hashicorp/consul/website/source/docs/guides/semaphore.html.md

   }
 ]
 ```
-Note that the Value we embedded into `<lock>` is Base64 encoded when returned by the API.
+Note that the `Value` we embedded into `<lock>` is Base64 encoded when returned by the API.

-When the `<lock>` is read, we can verify the remote `Limit` agrees with the `Holders` count.
-This
+When the `<lock>` is read and its `Value` is decoded, we can verify the remote `Limit` agrees with the `Holders` count.
-is used to detect a potential conflict.
+This is used to detect a potential conflict.
 The next step is to determine which of the current
 slot holders are still alive.
 As part of the results of the `GET`, we also have all the contender
 entries.
 By scanning those entries, we create a set of all the `Session` values.
 Any of the
 `Holders` that are not in that set are pruned.
 In effect, we are creating a set of live contenders